danielstebbings/STRATHcube-Downlink-2425/Admin/Final Report/Typst Source/lit_review.typ

 )

-// TODO: cite
-In TODO:, an SDR-based communication system operating in the 915 MHz UHF band and utilizing ACM is described.
+In @grayver_software_2015, an SDR-based communication system operating in the 915 MHz UHF band and utilizing ACM is described.
 The system employed modulation techniques similar to DVB-S2 but implemented a different coding scheme.
 Their analysis demonstrated nearly double the throughput compared to CCM, confirming the feasibility and significant performance advantages of ACM systems for CubeSats.

-== CCSDS
-= Interference
+= Interference <Inteference-Section>

-//TODO: Serpens interference ref
 Interference is particularly prevalent in the UHF amateur band.
-In @quintana-diaz_detection_2022 interference power in the UHF was measured using the Serpens satellite over time.
+In @quintana-diaz_detection_2022 interference power in the UHF amateur space allocation was measured using the Serpens satellite.
 Sustained interference power of over -70dBm was measured, with particularly high levels measured over Europe, as shown in @interference-heatmap and @interference-pass.
 This issue is more relevant for uplink communications, as ground stations can use highly directional antennas to reduce the impact of terrestrial interference, however during low elevation passes this will impact the downlink communications as well.

 #subpar.grid(
   columns: (1fr),